Mohit-SV/machine-reading-comprehension/README.md

-# Visual SQuAD Long document QA: Page-text, Page-image
+# Document Question-Answering on VisualSQuAD: Page-text, Page-image

 **What work has been done?**